Q1. How does your jointing material differ from Polymeric Sand?

 Q6.
 Why is there moss growing on the EnviroSAND/EnviroSTONE?

 Moss growth is an indication of excessive moisture.
 Moss prefers to grow in moist environments which are typically found in areas that exhibit water accumulation and insufficient drainage.
-The Envirobond landscape design products do not contain any additives that will prevent moss growth.
+Envirobond landscape design products do not contain any additives that will prevent moss growth.
 Given that moss will grow on almost any type of surface, the best way to prevent moss growth is to remove the growth conditions by improving drainage and sun exposure to keep the material from remaining damp.

 Q7.
 Why are ants burrowing in the EnviroSAND/EnviroSTONE?

 Rare occasions can arise where ants will find a void in the joint, which will facilitate the burrowing process.
-The glue component in the Envirobond products makes it very difficult for ants to detach sand particles and create burrows.
+The binder component in the Envirobond products makes it very difficult for ants to detach sand particles and create burrows.
 Any activity can further be minimized by ensuring that the joints in your application are properly filled with EnviroSAND/EnviroSTONE, leaving no void spaces.

 Q8.
 How long will your product last before I have to follow up with maintenance procedures?